Nelsonkioko/Hood_Watch/README.md

 | Behavior        | Result |
 | ------------- |:----:|
 | user loads the page | User is prompted to fill the profile and choose a neighbourhood|
+| user submits profile| User is redirected to the hood homepage
 | user clicks on MORE... |The whole post shows up with an option to add comments|
 | user clicks on post something | A modal to post pops up|
 | User clicks on the profile | Profile details of the current user is loaded |